 - Fieldwork Storytimes are nature and poetry storytimes for preschoolers, taking place at all library locations and select parks (Spring 2019).

-The Poetry of Field Journals Workshop Series, made up of four separate but interconnected workshops led by poets and scientists, invites participants to engage in the continuing tradition of generating their own field journals, inspired by nature hikes and poetry workshops:
+The Poetry of Field Journals Workshop Series, made up of four separate but interconnected workshops led by poets and scientists, invited participants to engage in the continuing tradition of generating their own field journals, inspired by nature hikes and poetry workshops:

-Visit NHMU’s Field Work Page for a full calendar of upcoming programming
+Visit NHMU’s Field Work Page for a full calendar of upcoming programming.

 Former Utah Poet Laureate Katharine Coles is the program’s Poet-in-Residence in Salt Lake City.
 Coles’ seventh collection of poems, Wayward, will be published in June 2019; her memoir, Look Both Ways, was released in 2018.
 From 2012–2015, she worked as co-PI with computer scientist Miriah Meyer on the Poemage visualization tool.
 In 2010, she traveled to Antarctica to write poems under the auspices of the National Science Foundation’s Antarctic Artists and Writers Program.
 She has also received grants and fellowships from the NEA, the NEH, and the Guggenheim Foundation.
 She is founding co-director of the Utah Symposium in Science and Literature and a Distinguished Professor at the University of Utah.